 The most progressive companies that are redesigning how work gets done are building entirely new business processes around these trends to reap new benefits.
 Avanade calls this "Work Redesigned."
 According to Avanade's research:

-- Sixty-nine percent of Canadian companies (71 percent globally) surveyed have changed at least one business process -- including processes in IT management, sales and marketing, HR and customer services -- in an effort to accommodate emerging work trends including the use of mobile and consumer technologies.
+More than 7 out of 10 (71 percent) companies surveyed have changed at least one business process -- including processes in IT management, sales and marketing, HR and customer services -- in an effort to accommodate emerging work trends including the use of mobile and consumer technologies.

-- Notably, 42 percent of Canadian companies (20 percent globally) have changed 4 or more business processes to capitalize on the rise of mobility and consumer technologies at work.
+Notably, 20 percent of companies have changed 4 or more business processes to capitalize on the rise of mobility and consumer technologies at work.

-These same progressive companies -- businesses that have embraced emerging mobile and consumer technologies and have established progressive policies and business processes to support them -- are seeing measurable impact and positive results on profitability, product development and employee satisfaction.
-More specifically Avanade's research reveals these companies are reporting, globally:
+These same progressive companies -- businesses that have enabled emerging mobile and consumer technologies and have established progressive policies and business processes to support them -- are seeing measurable impact and positive results on profitability, product development and employee satisfaction.
+More specifically Avanade's research reveals these companies are reporting:

 Closing the Business and IT Gap

-To learn more about Avanade's view for new ways of getting work done, please click here.
+To learn more about Avanade's view for new ways of getting work done, please visit www.avanade.com/workredesigned.

 About the Survey